 According to the World Bank, nearly 1.7 billion adults worldwide (almost all of them in the developing world) remain unbanked as they fail to meet the traditional criteria for ‘creditworthiness’.
 As a result, unbanked individuals often find it difficult to attain their financial goals and end up trapped in a vicious cycle of debt and poverty.

 DreamStart Labs was founded in Silicon Valley with the mission of alleviating poverty in the developing world by democratizing financial inclusion through technology.
-Their savings platform DreamSave is a mobile app and web platform built with the explicit goal of empowering informal community banks and savings groups by making it easy for anyone, tech-savvy or not, to manage their financial records, achieve savings goals, build credit history, and connect to formal financial services.
+Their savings platform DreamSave is a mobile app and web platform built with the explicit goal of empowering informal community banks and savings groups by making it easy for anyone, tech-savvy or not, to manage their financial records, achieve savings goals, build a credit history, and connect to formal financial services.

 A partnership in every sense of the word